 Today I share with you my recipe for another type of Appos.
 These are sweet and hence are called "Godu ( which means sweet in Konkani) Appos."

-I find that many make Godu Appos using wheat flour, but I learnt to make Godu Appos using use rice from my mother and have given the recipe accordingly.
+I find that many make Godu Appos using wheat flour, but I learnt, from my mother, to make Godu Appos using rice and have given the recipe accordingly.

 They are most often used as naivedhya before Ganesh Puja so I made them for the Ganesh festival we celebrated recently.